awreece/golog/README.md

 	}

 The `Global` `PackageLogger` outputs to default files set by flags.
-For example, to log to `stderr` and to `temp.log`, invoke the binary with the additional flags `--golog.logfile=/dev/stderr --golog.logfile=temp.log`.
+For example, to log to `stderr` and to `temp.log` at log level `WARNING`, invoke the binary using this package as follows:
+	./mybinary --golog.logfile=/dev/stderr --golog.logfile=temp.log --golog.minloglevel=1

 This package also makes it easy to log to a testing harness in addition to files.
 To do this, invoke `StartTestLogging(t)` at the start of every test